Content Services Platform Integrations: How a Little Time Can Save a Lot of Money

 Examples: Some common integrations you may already use would be something like your payroll software being integrated with Quickbooks, or Microsoft Excel integrating with your reporting software.

-How to integrate other tools with a content services platform
+How to integrate other tools with a content services platform: 3 questions to ask

 When onboarding a new client, we often focus on the following questions when it comes to the integrations they might need:

 What are your workflows?

 What are useful integrations for your business needs?